Guarding the Gates

 millennial-views

-Premillennialism expects Jesus to return and end the tribulation, reign in peace for a 1000 years, and then make an end to Satan, sin and death.
+Premillennialism expects Jesus to return and end the tribulation, reign in peace for 1000 years, and then make an end to Satan, sin and death.
 This is the most prominent view among Christians in the West today.

 Amillennialism reads the 1000 years as symbolic, having been initiated by Christ’s death, resurrection and ascension.
 From this perspective, we are now in this thousand years of peace.